 The 5G network shall enable UEs without 5G coverage to use unlicensed spectrum to provide 5G wireless sensing service.

 Subject to regulation, the 5G network shall enable UEs supporting V2X application to perform 5G Wireless sensing when not served by RAN using the allowed ITS spectrum and unlicensed spectrum.

+Subject to operator’s policy, the 5G system may be able to use sensing assistance information to derive the sensing result.

 5.2.2 Configuration and authorization